catalyst-cloud/catalystcloud-docs/source/image.rst

   # The device below should be /dev/vda1 instead of /dev/sda1
   /dev/sda1       /               ext3    errors=remount-ro 0       1

-Renaming the file system on the original virtual machine will probably to prevent you from booting it.
-To safely rename the devices you can mount the image on a loopback device do the changes required.
+Renaming the file system on the original virtual machine will probably prevent you from booting it.
+To safely rename the devices, you should mount the image on a loopback device and then change it as required.

 .. code-block:: bash